vlmontegrande/rivals-blog/content/index.md

     **Greatest Achievement:**
     1st at Heat Wave 5 2022, 100 entrants, was the only thing in the way between CakeAssault and total domination

+    The closest player to making it on the list, Seggo is another Cake Rival&#8482;.
+Much like Blue, his most notable tournament result came from beating CakeAssault in grands.
+However, this tournament was important as it was the seventh RCS major out of nine that season, and CakeAssault had won the last six.
+Rumblings that CakeAssault would win every RCS major in the season were permeating the community.
+The only one that could stop him was the number two player in the world, Seggo.

+    Seggo gave top-level representation to characters rarely scene in competitive Rivals.
+Seggo's combo game led him to success with Elliana, Shovel Knight, and Olympia.
+His Olympia in particular helped him unlock a new level, and having to pick between Seggo and Soulrifle211 came down to splitting hairs.

 ## The Top Ten